Stalpaard/SensoHapt/README.md

 If an output file with the same subject of the same experiment already exists, it will be overwritten.

 ## Licensing
-This project was based on an existing program made by NihonBinary Co.
+This project was inspired by an existing program made by NihonBinary Co.

 This software is based on pugixml library (http://pugixml.org) distributed under the [MIT License](https://opensource.org/licenses/mit-license.html). pugixml is Copyright (C) 2006-2018 Arseny Kapoulkine.